Key Affiliated Organisations in New Zealand

 New Zealand Anaesthetic Technicians’ Society

 NZATS is the professional body representing Registered and Trainee Anaesthetic Technicians in New Zealand.
 It provides high quality continuing professional development opportunities, trainee education and support to its members and promotes the profession.
-NZATS believes in advocating excellence in high quality patient care in collaboration with other healthcare professionals and organisations.
+NZATS advocates for high quality patient care in collaboration with other healthcare professionals and organisations.

-The NZSA has supported the NZATS in various ways.
+The NZSA provides strong support for NZATS.
 The first MOU signed in 2009 between the two organisations outlined the roles each organisation were going to play to cement their existing collaborative working relationship.
-A revised MOU was agreed in Feb 2013.
+A revised MOU was agreed in 2013.

 For more information on Anaesthetic Technicians visit the NZATS website .
-We also have some useful information on technicians on this link.
+More information on technicians at this link.

 The Faculty of Anaesthetists and the NZSA first mooted anaesthetic technicians in 1970.
 The initial idea had been to establish a general technician who could scrub, act as nurse and provide assistance to the anaesthetist.